Council Expansion and Districting

 General Municipal Elections are held in the City of Irvine on the first Tuesday following the first Monday in November of even-numbered years.
 Other municipal elections or special elections may be called from time to time by the City Council.

-The next General Municipal Election will be held on Tuesday, November 5, 2024 for the election of the Mayor and two members of the City Council.
-These positions are elected by Irvine citizens at large and are non-partisan.
-The Mayor serves a term of two years, while City Councilmembers each serve a term of four years.
+The next General Municipal Election will be held on Tuesday, November 5, 2024 for the election of the Mayor and four members of the City Council.
+These positions are currently elected by Irvine citizens and are non-partisan.
+The Mayor serves at-large for a two-year term.
+Beginning with the General Municipal Election on November 5, 2024, one Councilmember from each of the four (4) Council Districts designated 2, 3, and 4, shall serve a four-year term.
+The Councilmember from District 1 shall serve a two-year term.
 The terms of the Councilmembers are staggered.

 Section 400 of the City Charter (Term Limits)